mwojnars/hypertag/docs/index.md

 ### DOM structure

-The following classes are used by Hypertag parser to represent the DOM:
+The DOM is built of instances of the following classes:

-- **DOM**: keeps a list (`nodes`) of top-level nodes, typically constituting a body of another (parent) node; the list can be empty; all node classes are defined as inner classes of `DOM`;
+- **DOM**: keeps a list of top-level `nodes` constituting a body of another (parent) node, or resulting from DOM manipulation, like `DOM.select()`;
+  the list can be empty; all node classes (below) are defined as inner classes of `DOM`;
 - **DOM.Node**: a regular (tagged) node, and a base class for other types of nodes;
   contains a `body` represented as a `DOM` instance, a `tag` that refers to an instance of `Tag`, attributes (`attrs`, `kwattrs`), and configuration of output layout (`indent`, `outline`);
 - **DOM.Text**: a text node; it has `text` string instead of a structural `body`, and no tag;
-- **DOM.Root**: a regular node that serves as the root of the entire document tree.
+- **DOM.Root**: a regular node that serves as a root of the entire document tree.

-The DOM class can be imported from Hypertag's root package:
+The `DOM` class can be imported from Hypertag's root package:

     from hypertag import DOM

-In hypertags (native tags), the [body attribute](#body-attribute) is always passed in as an instance of the DOM class.
-For [external tags](#external-tags), this works slightly
+During expansion of custom tags, both [native](#native-tags) and [external](#external-tags), the [body attribute](#body-attribute) is passed as an instance of the `DOM` class.
-different: the `body` argument passed to `Tag.expand()` is an instance of the DOM when `self.flat` is false; otherwise, `body` contains rendered output (a string) of the corresponding DOM.
+For the entire document, the result of script translation is additionally wrapped up in `DOM.Root` and returned as an instance of this class.

 If you want to check what DOM tree is being produced by a given script, you may call `runtime.translate()` instead of `runtime.render()`, and then `tree()` of the returned DOM